OpenNebula/docs/source/marketplace/public_marketplaces/opennebula.rst

 | ``ENDPOINT``   | The Marketplace endpoint URL                                 |
 +----------------+--------------------------------------------------------------+

-Please, find particular steps on how to add the OpenNebula Community Marketplace into your OpenNebula installation on `that <https://github.com/OpenNebula/marketplace-community/wiki/marketplace_start>`__ page.
+For instructions on adding the OpenNebula Community Marketplace to your OpenNebula installation, please see the `OpenNebula Community Marketplace Wiki <https://github.com/OpenNebula/marketplace-community/wiki/marketplace_start>`__.